 February 14, 2022: Enfamil Joins Abbott In Support Of Request For NEC Class Action

 Last week, the manufacturer of Enfamil (Mead Johnson) joined Abbott in support of the request for an NEC baby formula class action lawsuit for all NEC claims in federal court.
-This is a good development for plaintiffs who are hoping to avoid active litigation on their infant formula lawsuit.
+This is a positive development for plaintiffs seeking to avoid active litigation in their infant formula lawsuit.
 The big point of contention is which court will handle the MDL class action.
 The defendants want U.S. District Court in Connecticut.
 Why?
 Their motions did a poor job of explaining that.
 Baby formula lawyers for victims prefer the Northern District of Illinois for obvious reasons: both Mead and Abbott are headquartered near Chicago.

 February 3, 2022: Possible State Court Class-Action In Illinois